 The Breakeven Trap

-One of the first things new traders learn is to "move your stop to breakeven once you're up 1R."
-It sounds smart.
+One of the first things new traders learn: "move your stop to breakeven once you're up 1R."
+Sounds smart.
 You eliminate risk.
-You've got a free trade.
+Free trade.

-So when is the right time to move to breakeven?
+When should you move to breakeven?
 When the market gives you a reason.
-In an uptrend, that means waiting for price to establish a new higher low above your entry.
-The structure of the move tells you the market has accepted higher prices.
-Moving your stop below that higher low, rather than to your exact entry price, gives the trade room while reducing risk.
+In an uptrend, wait for price to establish a new higher low above your entry.
+Move your stop below that higher low, not to your exact entry price.

 The difference between "the trade pulled back and stopped me at breakeven" and "the trade pulled back and I'm still in" often comes down to one decision: did you move your stop based on your P&L or based on what the chart showed?